 He jumped out and began refueling the car.

-Since it was a cold evening, he turned on the pump then jumped
+Since it was a cold evening, he turned on the pump and jumped

-loud gasp and Christian jumped out of the car.
+loud gasp, and Christian jumped out of the vehicle.

 He wouldn't want me to announce this because it would humiliate

 his manliness, but he was putting regular gas in his diesel

 engine truck- to his credit, a mistake he's never made.